-Recent credit market dislocation for lower middle-market companies has created an opportunity for attractive risk-adjusted returns.
-We believe the credit crisis that began in 2007 and the subsequent exit of traditional capital sources, such as commercial banks, finance companies, hedge funds and collateralized loan obligation funds, has resulted in an increase in opportunities for alternative funding sources.
-In addition, we believe that there continues to be less competition in our market and an increased opportunity for attractive risk-adjusted returns.
+Current credit market dislocation for lower middle-market companies has created an opportunity for attractive risk-adjusted returns.
+In this market, we believe traditional capital sources, such as commercial banks, finance companies, hedge funds and collateralized loan obligation funds have reduced lending and investing in the lower middle-market, which has resulted in increased opportunities for alternative funding sources.
+In addition, we believe that there continues to be less competition in the lower middle-market and an increased opportunity for attractive risk-adjusted returns.
 The remaining lenders and investors in the current environment are requiring lower amounts of senior and total leverage, increased equity commitments and more comprehensive covenant packages than was customary in the years leading up to the credit crisis.